Pershing County Coronavirus Disease 2019 Information Page

 Testing & Cases

-Positive cases include patients that carry the virus, but have no symptoms.
+Positive cases include both symptomatic, patients that test positive and present symptoms of COVID-19 infection, and asymptomatic patients that carry the virus, but have no symptoms.

 News & Updates